Alma 42: God and Fairness, Part IV

 I began to post these entries in April 2024 on my Papers blog (see Thesis & Talks).
 I am reposting them in chronological order with edits.
 After all, the more I learn...

 Comments on all my blogs are moderated.
 On this blog specifically, I will not be allowing through any comment that focuses either on my character (Why did you write that?
 I know why you wrote that!
-You skunk!) or on contradiction.
-(See Monty-Python's "Argument Clinic.")
-I have a very low opinion of most social media commentary, precisely because it uses personality (ad hominem attacks) and direct contradiction (I don't think that!
-But I do!
-I But I don't!) while ignoring the issues on the table.
+You skunk!) or on contradiction (see Monty-Python's "Argument Clinic").
+I have a very low opinion of most social media commentary, precisely because it fails to back claims, resorts to ad hominem attacks, and conflates stances with substance.

 I have zero interest in defending what I believe.
 My beliefs are a matter between me and God and come down to theology and integrity.
 If you would like to express your beliefs, create a blog.

 I have zero interest in arguing over whether one should or should not like/be inspired by Joseph Smith.
 I like him.
 I also think he was a flawed individual.
 In fact, I like him because he was flawed.
-I will not engage in trying to paint him either as a con-man or an idol.
+I will not engage in trying to paint him either as a con-man or a paragon.
 I find both approaches utterly pointless.
 I believe in neither of them.

 I have zero interest in arguing over whether one should or should not be a member of a particular church (any church).